AndrasKovacs/staged-fusion/README.md

     ilet' :: Up a -> (Up a -> Gen b) -> Gen b
     ilet' a f = Gen \k -> [|| let x = $$a in seq x $$(unGen (f [||x||]) k) ||]

-If we sequence a bunch of `Gen` actions together, each of them might have the effect of generating some code, and they are performed in order when we `run` the action.
+If we sequence a bunch of `Gen` actions together, each of them may have the effect of generating some code, and they are performed in order when we `run` the action.